ais-one/cookbook/README.md

 +- example-spa/ : frontend associated to the application
 |  +- lib/ : common libs
 |  |  |  +- webpacked/ : webpacked components for frontend (including vue-crud-x)
-+- example-vite/ : frontend associated to backend - See example-vite/README.md - Project Structure
++- example-nobundle/ : frontend associated to backend - no bundle +- example-vite/ : frontend associated to backend - See example-vite/README.md - Project Structure
 |  +- <your other front end here>
 +- k8s/ : kubernetes YAML files (WIP)